 If you're into space and rockets, then this incredible Nasa Apollo Saturn V Lego set is the one for you.
 Just in case you're wondering why this particular rocket has been immortalised in the famous little brick, between 1967 and 1973, the Apollo Saturn V took multiple missions beyond the limits of earth’s atmosphere and on 16 July, 1969 took the first manned mission to the moon.

 This almost one meter-high (approximately 1:110 scale) model is built in a way to replicate the craft as much as possible.
 Just like the real-life rocket, it can break apart into three elements, with removable S-IC first and removable S-II second rocket stages, and removable S-IVB third rocket stage with the Apollo spacecraft and rescue rocket at the top.

-The set is made up of 1969 pieces - yes, the same year as the moon landing – with the three parts making this a brilliant set to share other space and/or Lego lovers.
+The set is made up of 1969 pieces – yes, the same year as the moon landing – with the three parts making this a brilliant set to share with other space and/or Lego lovers.

 This spectacular Lego replica of the Buggati Chiron supercar is the perfect set for the car lovers and petrol heads among you.
 At over 3,500 pieces, this is an epic set, which features the most fine detail any super-car fan would wish to see.

 Developed in partnership with Bugatti Automobiles S.A.S, this hugely impressive set captures the essence of the impressive sports car perfectly.
 Including a wealth of luxurious features, the bricks for the Bugatti Chiron will enable you to build its aerodynamic bodywork with an active rear wing, logo clad spoked rims with low-profile tires, detailed brake discs and a W16 engine with moving pistons.